-The applicants' proposal was found to exceed BACT for VOC emissions from the melt shop operation; therefore, BACT has been satisfied for VOC emissions.
+Applicants' proposal was found to constitute BACT for BACT for VOC emissions from the melt shop operation.

 Lead Emissions:

 Review of California air district BACT determinations did not reveal any determinations for lead emissions from steelmaking facilities.
 Lead emissions are entirely PM, and therefore control technologies for PM are also applicable.
 Applicant has estimated that lead emissions from the facility to be 0.0497 ton/yr (99.4 lb/yr), based on a source test from analysis of the EAF baghouse at a similar facility in Berkeley, SC.
 This would correspond to an emission rate of 0.00022 lb/ton of steel produced, based on applicants' proposed maximum steel production rate.